Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

     - Provides precise segmentation with skip connections that retain spatial information.
     - Requires significant computational resources but achieves better segmentation results.
 - **Traditional Segmentation**:
-    - K-Means often misidentifies regions with high-intensity variance.
+    - Otsu thresholding often misidentifies regions with high-intensity variance and is computationally expensive.
     - Region Growing is sensitive to the choice of seed and tolerance, affecting accuracy.
 - **Challenges:**
     - U-Net training is computationally intensive.